openmrs/openmrs-contrib-rest-api-docs/User/role.md

           "name": "Clinician",
           "description": "A provider assisting the Lead Surgeon.", "privileges": [{
-              "name": "Operating",
+              "name": "Delete Patients",
-              "description": "The one having this privilege can operate on the patient."
+              "description": "The one having this privilege can to delete the patients."
           }]
         }
     ```